hubmapconsortium/ingest-validation-tools/README.md

 ```
 (If it would be useful for this to be installable with `pip`, please file an issue.)

-## For contributors:

-Checkout the project, cd, venv, and then:
+To make contributions, checkout the project, cd, venv, and then:
 ```
 pip install -r requirements.txt pip install -r requirements-dev.txt